nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1. Test case: Navigate to the folder with the JAR file, and remove all files and subfolders except the JAR file.
 Relaunch the app.
-      Expected: The app will launch as per normal, with sample contact data.
+      Expected: The app will launch normally, with sample contact data.

-   1. Test case: Navigate to the folder with the JAR file, and make arbitrary changes to the `\data\contacts.json` file.
+   1. Test case: Navigate to the folder with the JAR file, and make arbitrary changes to the `\data\contacts.json` file, so as to render it invalid.
 Relaunch the app.
-      Expected: The app will launch with an empty contact list.
+      Expected: The app will launch normally, with an empty contact list.

 ## Appendix: Planned enhancements